 As-Built Documents Drawings and other design documents that represent the final state of the project, as constructed and commissioned, and are not authenticated by a professional engineer.
 Automation Room A room primarily containing automation equipment, such as PLCs and control panels, but not typically occupied by personnel for operations functions.
 Building Mechanical All mechanical systems associated with buildings and infrastructure, but not including process mechanical systems.
 Ventilation associated with odour control systems, but not necessarily the odour treatment system itself, should be considered as part of the Building Mechanical system.
 Codes As defined in Section 2.1.3 Commissioning Authority The person or firm responsible for the delivery of the commissioning process.
 Contractor The entity responsible for constructing the design.
 In a design-build procurement methodology, this is the design-builder.
 Control Room A room containing PCS operator workstations and other operator systems for monitoring and controlling the facility.

-Design Team The entity responsible for providing the detailed design of a project.
+Ĩ Automation Design Guide Revision: 03 Page 15 of 132 Winnipèg Automation Design Guide Document Code: 612620-0013-408 40ER-0001 Design Team The entity responsible for providing the detailed design of a project.
 In a design-bid-bid procurement methodology, this is typically the consultant.
 In a design-build procurement methodology, this is the design-builder.
-Electrical Room A room this is primarily designated to contain electrical equipment, including switchgear, MCCs and panelboards.
-Engineer of Record The professional engineer ultimately responsible for the design registered in the Province of Manitoba.
-Hazardous Location An area where flammable liquids, gases, vapors or combustible dusts may exist in sufficient quantities to produce an explosion or fire.
-Non-Process Area Any area or location either within or outside of a building that is not a Process Area.
+Electrical Roo m A room this is primarily designated to contain electrical equipment, including switchgear, MCCs and panelboards. including Engineer of R ecord The professional engineer ultimately responsible for the design registered in the Province of Manitoba. gistered in Hazardous Lo ocation An area where flammable liquids, gases, vapors or combustible dusts may exist in sufficient quantities to produce an explosion or fire. lusts may Non-Process Area Any area or location either within or outside of a building that is not a Process Area.
 Process Area Any area or location either within or outside of a building that contains piping, equipment, or any other asset that contains or handles a process fluid or material, including chemicals.
-Within a building, a single room or space cannot be divided into both a Process Area and a Non-Process Area.
-Server Room A room that is primarily designated for containing computer and networking equipment.
+Within a building, a single room or space cannot be divided into both a Process Area and a Non-Process Area. s fluid or or space Server Room A room that is primarily designated for containing computer and networking equipment. etworking System Integr ator The entity responsible to design/develop, install, test and commission all aspects of a fully functional Process Control System based on the Automation Design Guide requirements and any/all additional requirements defined by contract. utomation

-Ĩ Automotion Design Guide Revision: 02 Page 16 of 131 Winnipeg Automation Design Guide Document Code: 612620 0-0013-4 0ER-0001
+) © Automation Design Guide Revision: 03 Page 16 of 132 Winnipeg Document Code: 612620-0013-40ER-0001